questionmark/qm-oap-docs/src/deliveryodata/attempt.rst

         record is created.
 This value is set automatically and will always be NULL on creation.
 See
         :od:type:`deliveryodata.Result` for more information.

+        In branching scenarios this ID is updated to point to a new Result each time the assessment branches.
+Therefore, this ID is the ID of the current (or latest) assessment in any chain of branched assessments.

     ..  od:prop::   NextBranchedAttemptID  Edm.Int32